 11-304.
-RLD.
-Low Density Residential District.
-The RLD, Low Density Residential District is established to protect areas of excessive slope, poor soils, and other environmental concerns from destruction while providing for suitable development.
+RLD, Low Density Residential District.
+The RLD, Low Density Residential District is established to protect areas of excessive and other environmental concerns slope, poor soils, from while destruction providing for suitable development.
 Attractiveness, order, efficiency, and safety are encouraged by providing for light, air, and open space for dwellings and through consideration of the proper functional relationship of each given the environmental restrictions of the area.
-As shown on the Zoning Map of Pittman Center, Tennessee, the following regulations shall apply.
+As shown on the Map of Pittman Center, Tennessee, the Zoning following regulations shall apply.

+- 1. Uses Permitted

 - a.
-Single family dwelling units - b.
-Accessory buildings or uses customarily incidental to residential uses. - c.
-Customary home occupations pursuant to Section 11-403. - d.
-Bed and Breakfast and Inn uses as defined in Section 11-204, following approval by the planning commission, provided that:
+Single family dwelling units

+- b.
+Accessory buildings or uses customarily incidental to residential uses.

+c.
+Customary home occupations pursuant to Section 11-403.

+d.
+Bed and Breakfast and Inn uses as defined in Section 11-204, following approval by the planning commission, provided that:416 is reviewed and approved by the planning commission;

-- (1) A site plan prepared as regulated in Section 11-416 is reviewed and approved by the planning commission; - (2) The buildings are placed not less than fifty (50) feet from side and rear property lines; - (3) There are planted buffer strips with a minimum of ten (10) feet in height along the rear and side property lines; - (4) That access be restricted to streets classified as Level A, B, or C (see Appendix II) on the official zoning map; - (5) Any outside lighting of courts, parking lots, or other facilities shall be designed and constructed in such a manner as to not cause inconvenience to other uses in the immediate area. - (6) Inn uses in the RLD District, as defined in Section 11-204, shall be required to have a minimum of 140,000 square foot lot area in addition to the restrictions placed in this section on Bed and Breakfast uses. - e.
-Day Care Facilities, subject to approval by the board of zoning appeals, with the following restrictions: (Added by Ordinance 249, 05/16/2013) - (1) The facility shall be licensed by the State of Tennessee, and shall post such license or otherwise make it available upon request. - (2) The facility shall not to exceed 2,000 gross square feet. - (3) The number of children within the facility shall not exceed 24 at any given time. - (4) The applicant shall provide the town with unsealed preaddressed and stamped envelopes containing letters describing the proposed use and notification of the meeting date, time, and location, at least fifteen days prior to the meeting at which the proposal will be considered.
-These letters are required for all property owners 200 feet in every direction from the property and properties located on the same street if the street is classified as C or D (notification may be limited on some streets due to street length). - f.
-Accessory Dwelling Units/Guest House, as regulated in section 11-425.
+- (2) The buildings are placed not less than fifty(50) feet from side and rear property lines; - (3) There are planted buffer strips with a minimum of ten (10) feet in height along the rear and side property lines; - (4) That access be restricted to streets classified as Level A, B, or C (see Appendix II) on the official zoning map; - (5) Any outside lighting of courts, parking lots, or other facilities shall be designed and constructed in such a manner as to not cause inconvenience to other uses in the immediate area. - (6) Inn uses in the RLD District, as defined in Section 11-204, shall be required to have a minimum of 140,000 square foot lot area in addition to the restrictions placed in this section on Bed and Breakfast uses. - e.
+Day Care Facilities, subject to approval by the board of zoning appeals, with the following restrictions: (Added by Ordinance 249, 05/16/2013) - (1) The facility shall be licensed by the State of Tennessee and shall post such license or otherwise make it available upon request. - (2) The facility shall not exceed 2,000 gross square feet. - (3) The number of children within the facility shall not exceed 24 at any given time.